ALVAROPING1/Trailmakers-LogicBlocksGuide/Logic Blocks Guide.md

 Its settings are shown in figure \ref{fig:SensorSpeed} and are as follows:

-- Speed: in km/h or mph depending on the speed unit settings
+- Speed: speed threshold to trigger, in km/h or mph depending on the speed unit settings
 - Output value: value of the output signal created by the block, discussed in \nameref{signals}
 - Trigger
   - Normal: sends an output when the speed is above the configured value